GetintheLoop/painless-sqlalchemy/README.md

 Default serialization can also be referenced using the `*` or appending it as an entry to the dot notation.

-Using an explicit serialization opposed to the default serialization should be preferred.
+Using explicit serialization opposed to the default serialization should be preferred.
 Also be careful when defining default serialization or referencing default serialization from other default serialization as the resulting queries can get very expensive easily.